hermannpencole/nifi-swagger-client/docs/FlowApi.md

 FlowApi apiInstance = new FlowApi();
 String id = "id_example"; // String | The process group id.
-Boolean recursive = true; // Boolean | Whether all descendant groups and the status of their content will be included.
+Boolean recursive = false; // Boolean | Whether all descendant groups and the status of their content will be included.
 Optional, defaults to false
-Boolean nodewise = true; // Boolean | Whether or not to include the breakdown per node.
+Boolean nodewise = false; // Boolean | Whether or not to include the breakdown per node.
 Optional, defaults to false String clusterNodeId = "clusterNodeId_example"; // String | The id of the node where to get the status. try {
     ProcessGroupStatusEntity result = apiInstance.getProcessGroupStatus(id, recursive, nodewise, clusterNodeId);